Skip to main content

 The Deiodinase Enzyme Family a Profile

-The conversion and inactivation of are controlled by three distinct deiodinase enzymes, designated D1, D2, and D3.
+The conversion and inactivation of thyroid hormones are controlled by three distinct deiodinase enzymes, designated D1, D2, and D3.
 Each possesses a unique tissue distribution, substrate preference, and regulatory mechanism, allowing for exquisite control over cellular metabolic activity.
 They are all selenoproteins, underscoring the absolute requirement of selenium for their synthesis and function.

 • Type 1 Deiodinase (D1) ∞ This enzyme is predominantly found in high-perfusion tissues like the liver, kidneys, and thyroid gland itself.
 D1 is responsible for contributing a significant portion of the T3 circulating in the bloodstream.
 Its activity is sensitive to the body’s overall nutritional status and can be suppressed during periods of fasting or caloric restriction.